reswitched-weekly-reboot/reswitched-weekly-reboot/content/posts/3ds-ctf/index.md

 ## Intermission- An Accidental Odyssey
 This challenge was designed to have almost all of the information above available to you from the beginning.
 You were intended to learn that the file was opened, read in, fed to ``GX_DisplayTransfer`` (you were still intended to learn the meaning of that function on your own) and finally mapped as executable and run.
 Instead, it took careful, painful reverse engineering, with a lot of insight and guesswork.
 What went wrong?

+The first major hurdle is that the meaning of ``GX_DisplayTransfer``, which is not a mere search away.
+I spent quite a long time tinkering with 3DS homebrew, writing my own competent [2D renderer](https://github.com/Swiftloke/ModMoon/tree/master/source/sdraw) using the custom graphics API exposed with [citro3d](https://github.com/devkitPro/citro3d), so of course *I* know what ``GX_DisplayTransfer`` does, but it takes a fair bit of reading to ascertain its meaning for yourself, and even then it might not be clear what the function is.
+I mentioned 3dbrew earlier; the average reverse engineer might not come across that treasure trove of information.

+The next problem was with the RW->RX remapping.
+As aforementioned, I intended for that segment to be entirely ignored by the reverse engineer, but the way the logs were actually written meant that the hint was almost certainly not clear enough.
+Another hint along the lines of ``Beginning to map DisplayTransfer result as executable...`` may have significantly improved the situation.

+Another major problem was failing to properly explain that the unknown function in the main loop was ``hidKeysDown()``.
+My challenge design revolved around people knowing that this was the function in question.
+I completely failed to elaborate on this, and the challenge was made much less clear as a result.

-The problem was that this challenge stripped *symbols* from the binary, the strings that identify the meanings of a function.
+Finally, this challenge stripped *symbols* from the binary, the strings that identify the meanings of a function.
 While designing this challenge, I was running up against the deadline to the CTF and needed a way to prevent the challenge from simply being run on a real 3DS.
 After all, since the code is clearly valid by the time it's executed, one could simply attach a debugger to the running process and dump the code at that time.

 Without any better ideas, I provided a stripped .ELF file as the binary.
 Without symbols, the devkitARM toolchain can't build it into an executable image.
 One of the more saavy people who attempted this challenge made many attempts to get it to run without progress; I figure at that rate, anyone who did manage to execute it deserves their flag...
 But at what cost?
 Recall that this was meant to be a "6/10" challenge, *run as a side event during a hackathon*, with one neat twist to discover; instead, it required a mountain of reverse engineering to even get far enough to discover the twist.
 Only one person got far enough to even consider uncovering the secret, and only long after the CTF had ended when they continued grinding away at it.